Stellantis, seeking to revive sales, makes some leadership changes

 Stellantis, which makes Jeep and Chrysler vehicles, announced a number of significant leadership changes, including the timing of CEO Carlos Tavares’ retirement and the departure of its chief financial officer as it struggles to revive sales in North America.

 Chief Financial Officer Natalie Knight will be replaced by Doug Ostermann, the company’s chief operating officer in China.
-In addition to naming Ostermann’s replacement in China, Stellantis also appointed a new chief operating officer in Europe.
+In addition to naming Ostermann’s replacement in China, Stellantis also appointed a new chief operating officers in North America and in Europe.

 Stellantis is the world’s fourth largest automaker and in September it announced that it was looking for a successor for Tavares, 66, as part of a planned leadership change.
 Tavares’ five-year contract was a little over a year from its expiration date in 2026, but the company said at the time that it was possible he might remain in the job beyond that.